CAPESandbox/capemon-hook-generator/README.md

 10. If the Google search is enabled, Google for it in `site:learn.microsoft.com`.
 Scrape the first result (we assume it is the correct one), parse the data and go back to 8 with the next API call.
 If there are no Google results, go back to 8 with the next API call.

 ## Example
-Let's say you already configured your keys in the `config.ini` file (so the script uses Google to scrape learn.microsoft.com for the entries not present in the JSON file) and you want to generate capemon hooks skeleton for the following APIs: GetProcAddress, GetModuleHandleA, GetModuleHandleW, Sleep, CreateMutexA, CreateMutexW, GetVolumeInformationA and GetVolumeInformationW.
+Let's say you already configured your keys in the `config.ini` file (so the script uses Google to scrape learn.microsoft.com for the entries not present in the JSON file) and you want to generate capemon hooks skeleton for the following APIs: CloseHandle, Process32First, Process32Next, ExitProcess, GetProcAddress, GetModuleHandleA, GetModuleHandleW, Sleep, CreateMutexA, CreateMutexW, GetVolumeInformationA and GetVolumeInformationW.
 You would run the script like so:

 ```
-$ python3 generate_hooks.py --api GetProcAddress,GetModuleHandleA,GetModuleHandleW,Sleep,CreateMutexA,CreateMutexW,GetVolumeInformationA,GetVolumeInformationW
+python3 generate_hooks.py --api CloseHandle,Process32First,Process32Next,ExitProcess,GetProcAddress,GetModuleHandleA,GetModuleHandleW,Sleep,CreateMutexA,CreateMutexW,GetVolumeInformationA,GetVolumeInformationW
 ```

 The script produces three files.
 Namely, extended_hooks.c, extended_hooks.h and extended_hook_misc.c with the following contents